csgillespie/efficientR/main.md

 The `apply()` function also works on higher dimensional arrays; a one dimensional array is a vector, a two dimensional array is a matrix.

-The `lapply()` function is similar to `apply()`; the main differences are the input types are vectors or lists and the return type is a list.
+The `lapply()` function is similar to `apply()`; with the key difference being that the input type is a vector or list and the return type is a list.
 Essentially, we apply a function to each element of a list or vector.
 The functions `sapply()` and `vapply()` are similar to `lapply()`, but the return type is not necessary a list.

 ### Example: the movies data set

 The internet movie [database](http://imdb.com/) is a website that collects movie data supplied by studios and fans.
-It is one of the largest movies databases on the web and is maintain by Amazon.
+It is one of the largest movies databases on the web and is maintained by Amazon.
 The **ggplot2movies** package contains about sixty thousand movies stored as a data frame